-- C3.1 The Auditor shall obtain a copy of the collection law firm's legal malpractice insurance policy to verify that the firm had the required amount of legal malpractice insurance in place within the dates of the Audit Period.
-A failure to provide a continuum of coverage shall be considered a Deficiency. - (C4) Trust Accounts.
+- C3.1 Did the collection law firm maintain legal malpractice insurance coverage? - C3.2 Did the collection law firm maintain the required amount of legal malpractice insurance coverage? - (C4) Trust Accounts.
 A collection law firm shall maintain trust account(s) at a federally insured financial institution for the segregation of client funds following the rules for such accounts established by the state bar.
-There shall be sufficient funds in the trust account at all times to pay clients the amount due them.
-Trust accounts shall be reconciled on a monthly basis.
+A collection law firm shall: - (a) Ensure there shall be are sufficient funds in the trust accounts at all times to pay clients the amount due them;. - (b) Transmit funds held on behalf of a client in a trust account to the client on a monthly basis or in such other frequency agreed to between the parties in writing; and - (c) Trust accounts shall be rReconciled trust accounts on a monthly basis.

 The establishment of a trust account may be waived by a client in writing, provided that the state bar permits such waivers.